danii-nebot/mongo-nest/README.md

 # mongo-nest

-> drag&drop UI for deeply nested collections in mongodb
+> WIP App for sane management of deeply nested collections in mongodb

 ## Build Setup